akarve/bip-keychain/pre-bips/steganographic-seeds.md

 # Abstract

 Bitcoin wallets face scrutiny from attackers ranging from casual thieves to nation states.
-With little to no implementation changes, we uncork new seed possibilities from PBKDF2(), widely present in any BIP-39-compatible wallet.
+With little to no implementation changes, we broader and stronger mnemonic possibilities from PBKDF2(), widely present in all BIP-39-compatible wallets.
 Users of this BIP can use playing cards, chess boards, paper napkins, or virtually any easy-to-repudiate physical object to derive and store seeds with greater portability, greater entropy, and greater steganography.